pantor/ruckig/README.md

 make
 ```

 To install Ruckig in a system-wide directory, use `(sudo) make install`.
 An example of using Ruckig in your CMake project is given by `examples/CMakeLists.txt`.
 However, you can also include Ruckig as a directory within your project and call `add_subdirectory(ruckig)` in your parent `CMakeLists.txt`.
+To enable the [Online API](http://api.ruckig.com/docs) for intermediate waypoints, just pass the `BUILD_ONLINE_CLIENT` flag to CMake.

 Ruckig is also available as a Python module, in particular for development or debugging purposes.
 The Ruckig *Community Version* can be installed from [PyPI](https://pypi.org/project/ruckig/) via
 ```bash